76 per cent of the British public think Facebook and Twitter aren't doing enough to curb extremist content on their platforms.

 67 per cent of people said they were concerned about the spread of fake news on social media.

 Companies such as Twitter and Facebook have a responsibility for the hatred fuelled content that is growing on their platforms.
 It’s clear they urgently need to invest more in tracking and vetting extremist groups.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.